-Vietnam used to be known only for its delicious cuisine, breathtaking scenery and historical architecture.
-While this country is still as beautiful as it was with heavenly food everywhere, it is also rising as an economic powerhouse with tons of opportunities for doing business in Vietnam.
+Vietnam used to be known only only for its delicious cuisine, breathtaking scenery and historical architecture.
+While this country is still as beautiful as it was with heavenly food everywhere, it is also rising as an economic powerhouse with ample opportunities for doing business.

 This prosperity that Vietnam is enjoying is no coincidence – strong GDP growth, young and skilled population, government support, new markets, free trade agreements, low costs and infrastructure development are the major contributors.